5 August 2015

 Psalms 82 and 84

 The first psalm sets a scene of God judging all the other Gods.
 They lack knowledge or compassion.
 They will be destroyed.
 The psalmist petitions God alone to judge the earth.

 A day living in the presence of God is better than anything imaginable.
-A day on to journey to God’s dwelling place is filled with refreshment: “they go from strength to strength” (v.
+A journey to God’s dwelling place is filled with refreshment: “they go from strength to strength” (v.
 7).

 Collect for Morning Prayer